 ● Figure skates must be worn on all GFSC sessions.
 No hockey skates permitted.

 ● Skates should be worn only on the ice and in the designated preparation areas.

 ● Skates should not be worn in the stands, conference rooms, lounges or other areas of the arenas.
 Skate guards must be worn on your skates whenever you are not on the ice surface.

 Rules Governing Skating Sessions

-● Payment for the session must be made prior to going on to the ice either by session registration, use of a pass or payment of a walk on fee.
+● Payment for the session is made at the time of sign in by use of a pre-purchased pass or payment of a walk on fee.
 A walk on fee permits the skaters to skate on one session for a designated price.

-● Skaters new to club skating, who are not full members of US Figure Skating or Skate Canada, may skate once annually without charge, as a visitor or for the purpose of exploring club membership and/or take a lesson with a coach.
+● Skaters who are not full members of US Figure Skating or Skate Canada may skate once annually for the purpose of exploring club membership and/or take a lesson with a coach.
 Permission from a Board member is required.
-A waiver must be signed by skater or parent.
+A waiver must be signed by skater/parent.

 Lessons and Observers: